Fork me on GitHub

 Which version of Teleport is supported?

-Teleport provides security-critical support for the current and two previous releases.
-With our typical release cadence, this means a release is usually supported for 9 months.
+Teleport releases a new major version approximately every 4 months, and provides security-critical support for the current and two previous major versions.
+With our typical release cadence, we usually support each major version for 12 months.

 Supported versions